NYULibraries/pds-custom/README.md

 [the Jenkin's VirtualBox plugin](https://wiki.jenkins-ci.org/display/JENKINS/VirtualBox+Plugin) can help at some point.

 #### Build Dependencies
-There are two dependencies for building our testing framework:
+There are two dependencies for building our testing environment:

 1. `Module::Build (v0.4005)`
 2. `YAML(v0.84)`